acunetix2/acunetix2/README.md

 I am  passionate in Cybersecurity, Networking and AI, eager to grow and contribute in this fields.

-I’m actively learning: AI-driven security, Computer Networking.
+I’m actively learning: AI in Cybersecurity, Computer Networking.

 I also do Frontend Web Development which is like fun to me or an hobby i can say.